-Connecting to your car’s auxiliary power outlet, the Nulaxy Bluetooth FM Transmitter bridges a connection between your car’s audio setup and your cellphone to use for music, radio, voice calls, and more.
-The transmitter features a 1.8” TFT color display, offering a visual guide for information such as song names, FM frequency, incoming phone calls, and monitoring your car’s battery voltage.
+Connecting to your car’s auxiliary power outlet, the Nulaxy Bluetooth FM Transmitter bridges a connection between your car’s audio setup and your cellphone for music, radio, voice calls, and more.
+The transmitter features a 1.8” TFT color display, offering a visual guide for information such as song names, FM frequency, incoming phone calls, and monitoring of your car’s battery voltage.

 Factors to Consider When Buying a Bluetooth Transmitter